What is Transition Year?

 Competitions, Projects and Trips

-Every year student take part in varied external competitions, trips and projects, e.g. Formula 1 in schools competition, An Gaisce Presidents awards, Public Speaking, Outdoor Pursuits, EU Commission Centre, Backstage Theater, Kairos TV studios Maynooth and Guer in France.
+Every year students take part in varied external competitions, trips and projects, e.g. Battle of the Wits competition, An Gaisce Presidents awards, Credit Union Quiz, Graduate awards, Public Speaking, Outdoor Pursuits, Ice skating, The Gaeltacht, Backstage Theatre, etc

 Assessment and Evaluation